UPDATED JAN 15, 2020

 Northeast of Deep Ellum, you’ll find Dallas’s OG vegetarian restaurant, Kalachandji’s.
 For 35 years, this place has used Ayurvedic cooking methods (that means “whole body”) to provide locals with savory and satisfying Indian cuisine that will nourish you from the inside out.
 Fitt Tip: they are closed on Mondays.
 Plan accordingly.

 If you haven’t tried poke yet, stop what you’re doing and get to Malibu Poke.
-This Oak Lawn spot (plus another spot in the McKinney & Olive development) slings fresh and nutritious bowls filled to the brim with sustainability-sourced seafood and ingredients (hello, spicy chili tuna and wasabi ponzu salmon).
+This Oak Lawn spot (plus another spot in the McKinney & Olive development) slings fresh and healthy bowls filled to the brim with sustainability-sourced seafood and wholesome ingredients (hello, spicy chili tuna and wasabi ponzu salmon).
 Not sold yet?
 Their menu was created by infamous Dallas chef Matt McCallister.
 We’ll see you there.

 At Modern Market’s handful of Metroplex eateries, they keep it real, only using pure, simple, and fresh ingredients to create thoughtfully-crafted dishes suited for every type of palate (vegan, vegetarian, gluten- and dairy-free included).
 What’s more, they prepare everything from scratch and center their menus around “common sense nutrition”, meaning unhealthy fats and lots of sugar are a no go.
 Whatever you do, definitely don’t sleep on their breakfast menu.

 Origin Kitchen + Bar brings the goods to Knox/Henderson — and by that we mean good, local, fresh, and expertly-sourced ingredients.
 Pull up a chair and enjoy American grub for breakfast, lunch, or dinner.
 Just don’t forget to try a cup of their drip coffee.